amarkutwal/prometheus_process_exporter/README.md

 ## About process exporter
 1. Prometheus exporter that mines /proc to report on selected processes.
 It grabs the processes related metrics from server and present to Prometheus.
 2. It runs on port 9256 by default.
+3. Metrics can be view on local server/node by curl -X GET http://localhost:9256/metrics
-3. More information related process exporter can be found in https://github.com/ncabatoff/process-exporter
+4. More information related process exporter can be found in https://github.com/ncabatoff/process-exporter

 ## About Prometheus
 1. Prometheus is an open source, metrics-based monitoring and alerting system.
 It records real-time metrics in a time series database built using a HTTP pull model, with flexible queries and real-time alerting.